-CalFresh eligibility depends on income limits established by the federal government, and which would establish recipients as extremely low income in San Francisco County.
-The benefit depends on family size, income, and monthly fixed expenses.
+CalFresh eligibility depends on income limits established by the federal government, and which would establish recipients as extremely low-income in San Francisco County.
+The amount of a CalFresh benefit depends on family size, income, and monthly fixed expenses.

 SFHSA provided the following data on the San Francisco CalFresh recipient population: